 INFOSIGHT CORPORATION expressly warrants the equipment manufactured by it as set forth in the Standard Terms and Conditions of Sale.
 INFOSIGHT CORPORATION makes no other warranties, either expressed or implied (including without limitation warranties as to merchant ability or fitness for a particular purpose).

-InfoTag[®], LabeLase[®] Pic-Anneal[®], and PermaLabel[®] are registered trademarks of InfoSight Corporation.
-LabeLase[®] Producer[TM] is a trademark of InfoSight Corporation.
-Windows[®] is a registered trademark of Microsoft Corporation.
+InfoTag®, LabeLase® and PermaLabel® are registered trademarks of InfoSight Corporation.
+LabeLase® Producer[TM], HotTag[TM] and X-Tag[TM] are trademarks of InfoSight Corporation.
+Windows® is a registered trademark of Microsoft Corporation.